hyperledger-archives/fabric-chaintool-original/README.md

 #### Interface namespaces

 Given the potential for multiple interfaces to use conflicting names, there is a need to let a project place specific interfaces in a unique namespace when necessary.
 However, it was felt that the default mode should make it as easy as possible for a chaincode developer to work with the system.
 Therefore, the default import of an arbitrary .cci file will emit tokens in the global namespace for ease of use.
-A future mechanism will be added to the chaincode.conf that will allow a developer to assign arbitrary interfaces to specific namespaces w.r.t. emitted tokens without affecting the wire ABI.
+A future mechanism will be added to the chaincode.yaml that will allow a developer to assign arbitrary interfaces to specific namespaces w.r.t. emitted tokens without affecting the wire ABI.
 TBD.
 For now, note that tokens declared within interfaces files within the same project may not conflict.

 #### Definition